Stamford, Queensland: Education

 There are no schools in Stamford.
-The nearest primary schools are Hughenden State School in neighbouring Hughenden to the north-east and Cameron Downs State School in neighbouring Tangorin to the east.
-The nearest secondary school is Hughenden State School which provides schooling to Year 12.
+The nearest government primary schools are Hughenden State School in neighbouring Hughenden to the north-east and Cameron Downs State School in neighbouring Tangorin to the east.
+The nearest government secondary school is Hughenden State School which provides schooling to Year 12.
 However, given the size of the locality, the distances involved may necessitate using alternatives such as distance education and boarding schools.

 Events

 The Stamford Races are a popular social event in the area involving horse racing.